So I’ve never really called myself a feminist per say, but i won’t say i haven’t been accused of it on more than one occasion.

 Favorite Songs: Bliss, Purple People, Spark, Cooling, Playboy Mommy, 1,000 Oceans, Raspberry Swirl, Northern Lad, Jackie’s Strength, Girl, Rattlesnakes

 The Be Good Tanyas

-This is probably the most obscure band on my list here.
-I’ve only met one other person who even knew who the Be Good Tanyas were, and it was when I playing a mix CD of their songs at the coffee shop years ago.
+The Be Good Tanyas are probably the most obscure band on my list here.
+I’ve only met one other person who even knew who they were, and it was when I playing a mix CD of their songs at the coffee shop years ago.
 I played them a lot there, as it’s pretty mellow stuff.
 It’s very folky- banjos, harmonicas, and such- once some lady asked me why i was listening to country music.
 I don’t really see them that way.
 The lyrics are probably what get me the most though, like most music i adore.

 Favorite Songs: Only in The Past, Scattered Leaves, Waiting Around to Die, In Spite of All The Damage, Up Against the Wall, Broken Telephone, Human Thing, Rain & Snow

 Yeah, Winehouse has some issues.
 Every week she’s in the media somehow with some recent shenanigan she finds herself in, it seems.
 But i have to say: i love her voice, & her album Back to Black is one i listen to frequently.
 Not to mention the hair.
 A little much, but overall, I love the look (I’ve always loved that Priscilla Presley wanna-be look.)
 She’s like Priscilla who’s drunk all the time, with no famous husband & an awesome voice.